-- Funding to carry out the grant program authorized in Section 71111 of the 2014 Farm Bill, as a step towards reaching the program's authorized level of \$25 million.
-The 2014 Farm Bill authorized a new competitive research grants mechanism as part of Section 1433 to give higher priority to animal science research.
-Under the Farm Bill language, the first \$5 million in appropriations goes to the continuing 1433 formula-based program.
-For appropriations over \$5 million, 85 percent of the funds go to the new competitive grants program and 15 percent go to the formula program. - The multidisciplinary cross-agency effort in the Administration's Budget request for U.S. Department of Energy (DOE) Energy Innovation Hubs.
-The Partnership and Iowa State University support full funding of the Critical Materials Hub at \$25 million. - Continued investment of DOE Office of Energy Efficiency and Renewable Energy (EERE).
-This is critical as energy costs and demand continues to increase globally.
-Specifically within EERE, The Partnership supports the Administration's request for increased funding in the Advanced Manufacturing and Vehicle Technologies Programs. - Additional funding for the National Animal Health Laboratory Network (NAHLN), which enables the Veterinary Diagnostic Lab at Iowa State University to test for economically devastating diseases and serves as the most vital early warning system for emerging and foreign animal diseases in the United States - Continued funding for the Department of Commerce NIST Manufacturing Extension Partnership (MEP), a public-private partnership dedicated to serving small and medium-sized manufacturers.
-Iowa State University's Center for Industrial Research and Service (CIRAS) manages the MEP award in Iowa, which had a 17:1 return on investment in 2016. - Continuing support for the World Food Prize initiative to develop a sustainable system of food production to feed the next generation.
+- The multidisciplinary cross-agency effort in the Administration's Budget request for U.S. Department of Energy (DOE) Energy Innovation Hubs.
+The Partnership and Iowa State University support full funding of the Critical Materials Hub at \$25 million. - Continued investment of the DOE Office of Energy Efficiency and Renewable Energy.
+This is critical as energy costs and demand continues to increase globally. - Additional funding for the National Animal Health Laboratory Network, which enables the Veterinary Diagnostic Lab at Iowa State University to test for economically devastating diseases and serves as the most vital early warning system for emerging and foreign animal diseases in the U.S.

+• Continued funding for the Department of Commerce NIST Manufacturing Extension Partnership (MEP), a public-private partnership dedicated to serving small and medium-sized manufacturers.
+Iowa State University's Center for Industrial Research and Service manages the MEP award in Iowa, which had a 17:1 return on investment in 2016.